Micahwegeleben/project-about-projects/README.md

 (PERFECT) https://www.brainscape.com/packs/pmbok-6th-edition-flash-cards-by-chapter-10586568

 I intend to use this resource while creating my database, but rephrasing the definitions, providing multiple for variance, etc.

+VOCAB:
+* Velocity
+* Agile
+*

 DONE:
 * Host on GitHub